sushantchapagain1/frontend-assignment/README.md

 ## Getting Started

-Simple plant ui app that shows the data from static json data.
+Simple plant ui app that shows the data in slider and your cart from static json data.

 Run the following command to install with your fav package manager